Find the attack.

 ::auto-regex-summary::

 MIT licensed.
 No CLA.
 No telemetry.
 Forever free.
-You retain every right to publish the attack itself — ATR only carries the detection.
+You keep every right to publish the attack itself — ATR only carries the detection, as a rule anyone, anywhere can cite by its stable ID.